ecmwf/multio/docs/content/processing-pipelines.rst

   partial fields or the aggregated fields depending on the action's position in the pipeline.

-Every interface call that passes a message (data + metadata) to **multio** via the :ref:`data-routing API <api-data-routing>` will result in that message being passed to every pipeline.
+Every interface call that passes a message (data + metadata) to **multio** via the :ref:`data-routing API <reference-data-routing>` will result in that message being passed to every pipeline.
 Each action will examine its own configuration as well as checking certain keys in the message's metadata to decide how to handle the message.